MWJones96/.dotfiles/README.md

 ## Setup

-Run the following in any Unix-based system to set up all of the required symlinks.
+While inside the .dotfiles folder, run the following in any Unix-based system to set up all of the required symlinks.
 ```
-stow ~/.dotfiles
+stow .
 ```